Unit 5 - Practice Quiz

 Flip-Flop (SR, JK, D and T) Medium

-B. It acts as a ripple counter (asynchronous).
+B. It functions as a 4-bit shift register.

 C. The output will be stuck at 1111.